anijitsahu/react-app-simple-pokemon-app/README.md

 ## Features
-- This is just a Simple Carousel program
+- This is just a Simple Pokemon Application
-- Next image can be seen by clicking `>` button
+- Next Pokemons can be seen by clicking `>` button
   - Next button will not be shown when the last image is reached
-- Previous image can be seen clicking `<` button
+- Previous Pokemons can be seen clicking `<` button
   - While loading the first image previous button will not be there for obvious reason

  <br>